 Injecting HGH by yourself is a task most GH-deficient patients can handle.
 All you need to do is ask your practitioner to teach you injection techniques and self-inject several times under supervision.
 Anyway, remember to keep your hands and all devices sterile when you inject HGH.
 You can always look through our guidelines on how to inject HGH if you need a reminder.

-It’s crucial to use only prescribed HGH obtained in certified pharmacies or medical facilities.
+It’s crucial to use only a doctor-prescribed HGH obtained in certified pharmacies or medical facilities.

 Before you start injecting HGH, consult with a doctor.
 A professional specialist will take all the required tests and prescribe you HGH shots that will meet your personal needs.
 Properly chosen medication and the right dosage will make your HGH therapy more effective.
 Besides, supervised therapy is a healthier way to achieve your goals, than self-treatment.